Mixing shellac to use as a wood finish is as simple as mixing shellac flakes with denatured alcohol. But how much of each, and what is a 3 lb cut?

 Shellac Mixing Chart

-The chart above is available to print or download a PDF copy.
+The chart above is available to print or download.